Two and a half years later, DHS still hasn’t performed audits to see if votes were hacked in 2016

 “They’re not doing any forensic examination, they haven’t done any forensic examination, they don’t have authority to do any forensic examination unless a county were to invite them in and say, ‘Hey, can you look at our systems?’
 And even then it’s questionable whether they could do that, because in the past, voting machine vendors have intervened when anyone has tried to look at the voting machines,” Zetter says.
 The vendor could invite DHS to have a look at the technology, but it’s entirely voluntary.

-In September 2017, the Virginia elections commission decertified its voting machines after the technology vendor, ES&S, refused to let the state do a technical audit of the machines.
-The state moved to paper ballots.
+In September 2017, the Virginia elections commission decertified its direct recording electronic (DRE) voting machines after the technology vendor, ES&S, refused to let the state do a technical audit of the machines.
+The state moved to paper ballots.”

+Update 5/16 5 p.m.
+EST: ES&S says it did not deny Virginia election officials access to its machines to perform an audit in 2017.
+The company points out that use of its iVotronic machines was discontinued in Virginia before the state’s decision to decertify DRE machines.

+ES&S did not refuse a technical audit in Virginia in 2017.
+That vendor was Hart InterCivic.
+Our customer had already moved off of ES&S voting equipment at that time so there was no audit for us to participate in.

 The largest voting technology vendor, ES&S, told Fast Company that DHS has never requested permission to conduct a forensic examination on ES&S hardware, or a code review on ES&S software, that was suspected to have been compromised before, during, or after an election.

-Note: Clarification: ES&S, in fact, was just one of several voting machine vendors whose DRE equipment was decertified by Virginia.
-The company’s (iVotronic) machines were removed in the state by mid-August 2017.
-This was before the state’s September 2017 decision to decertify DREs, but after a Virginia Information Technology Agency investigation had begun, and after the state had notified localities that the DRE voting machines might be decertified.